At least one person pinned in after Allendale Twp crash

 ALLENDALE TOWNSHIP, Mich. — At least one person was pinned inside a vehicle following a two-car crash late Saturday night in Allendale Township.

-Ottawa County Central Dispatch Authority tells FOX 17 that a person was being extricated from one of the vehicles just before midnight.
 The crash occurred around 11:50 p.m.
 Saturday, at 68th Avenue and Warner Street.

+Ottawa County Central Dispatch Authority tells FOX 17 that a person was being extricated from one of the vehicles, and taken to a nearby hospital where she’s being treated for serious injuries.

-Dispatchers say, as of 12:25 a.m.
-Sunday, that responders are still on-scene.
-There’s no early word how the crash occurred, or who was involved.
+There’s no word how the crash occurred, and no names have been released.